JetBrains-Research/kinference/README.md

 ### Why should I use KInference?

 * **KInference is specifically optimized for inference.**
-  Most of the existing ML libraries are, in fact, versatile tools for model learning and inference, but carry with themselves a lot of dependencies and requirements.
-KInference instead addresses inference-only functionality to help to facilitate model inference with a relatively small yet convenient API and inference-specific optimizations.
+  Most of the existing ML libraries are, in fact, versatile tools for model training and inference, but carry with themselves a lot of dependencies and requirements.
+KInference, on the other hand, addresses inference-only functionality to help facilitate model inference with a relatively small yet convenient API and inference-specific optimizations.

-* **KInference has pure-JS and pure-JVM backends** that make possible running models anywhere where JS or JVM virtual machine is available.
+* **KInference has pure-JS and pure-JVM backends** that make it possible to run models anywhere where JS or JVM virtual machine is available.
   In addition, you can switch between the chosen backends using backend configuration.

 * **KInference supports configurable backends.**
-  KInference employs platform-specific optimizations and allows essential for multiplatform projects backend configuration.
+  KInference employs platform-specific optimizations and allows backend configuration essential for multiplatform projects.
-  You can choose backend for every module in the `build.gradle.kts` project file just by adding there corresponding dependencies, while keeping most of your KInference-related code in common module.
+  You can choose a backend for every module in the `build.gradle.kts` project file just by adding corresponding dependencies, while keeping most of your KInference-related code in a single common module.

 * **KInference enables data preprocessing.**
   We understand that data needs preprocessing before feeding it to the model and that is why we implemented numpy-like n-dimensional arrays.
-  In addition, KInference can work with custom array formats and some of them are available just out-of-the-box (see [multik](https://github.com/Kotlin/multik), [kmath](https://github.com/SciProgCentre/kmath)).
+  KInference can also work with custom array formats, with some of them being available out-of-the-box (see [multik](https://github.com/Kotlin/multik), [kmath](https://github.com/SciProgCentre/kmath)).

 ## KInference backends

 ### KInference Core
-Pure Kotlin implementation that requires anything but vanilla Kotlin.
+Pure Kotlin implementation that requires nothing but vanilla Kotlin.
 KInference Core is lightweight but fast, and supports numerous ONNX operators.
 It makes the library easy to use and especially convenient for various applications that require the models to run locally on users' machines.
 Note that this backend is well-optimized for JVM projects only, and, despite the fact that KInference Core is available for JavaScript projects, it is highly recommended to use KInference TensorFlow.js backend instead for more performance.

-Dependency coordinates:
+Kinference Core dependency coordinates:
 ```kotlin
 dependencies {
     api("io.kinference", "inference-core", "0.2.2")